Teens are buying fewer clothes, less food as their spending hits two-decade low

 Teen spending hit its lowest levels in two decades, according to a new survey, as teens spent less money on food, concerts and events during the coronavirus pandemic, and worry about the economy getting worse.

-That's a drop of about 9% year-over-year, Piper Jaffray said.
-Reported annual spending by teens peaked at about $3,023 in the spring of 2006.

-Apparel spending came in at about $507 per teen per year, down 11% from the fall of 2019.
+Apparel spending came in at about $507 per teen per year, down 11% from last fall.
 Females, on average, are spending about $160 more on clothes than males, the survey said.

-Notably, teens reported spending just $87 on handbags, an all-time low, Piper Jaffray said.
+Teens reported spending just $87 on handbags, an all-time low, Piper Sandler said.
 LVMH's Louis Vuitton beat Michael Kors this time for the No. 1 spot.
 Spending on purses and clutch bags peaked in the spring of 2006, when teens said they spent $197 annually on the category, according to the survey.
 But its popularity has been fading since.

-When it comes to apparel, though, Nike kept its top spot among teens — a position it has now held in Piper Jaffray's survey for a decade.
-American Eagle was second, followed by Adidas — with both brands holding the same positions they have previously been named on the list.
+When it comes to apparel, Nike kept its top spot — a position it has now held in Piper Sandler's survey for a decade.
+American Eagle was second, followed by Adidas — with both brands holding their previous positions on the list.
 The athletic apparel maker Lululemon, though, moved up to No. 6 from No. 7 a year ago, with its comfortable leggings and sports bras gaining in popularity.
 Fast-fashion chain H&M moved up, while Forever 21 dropped on the list.
 L Brands' Victoria's Secret, known for its racy lingerie, fell to No. 22 from No. 13 a year ago.

 Nike was also teens' favorite footwear brand, followed by VF Corp.'s Vans in second and Adidas in third.

-Footwear spending came in at $275 per teen per year, down 6% from a year earlier, Piper Jaffray said.
+Footwear spending came in at $275 per teen per year, down 6% from a year earlier, Piper Sandler said.
 Males reported spending about $50 more, on average, on shoes than females.

 The e-commerce behemoth Amazon also remained teens' favorite website, with 54% of teens saying Amazon is their No. 1 online shopping destination, up from 52% a year earlier.
 And 90% of teens said they've been shopping online during the fall.

-Note: Correction: The firm that conducted the survey is Piper Sandler.
-An earlier version of this story misstated the name.